Book Cover Redesign

 The Solution

-The cover balances abstraction with clarity.
-A bright, soft gradient palette conveys the dynamic and emotional nature of influence.
-Clean sans-serif typography keeps the design modern and readable, contrasting the abstract visuals.
+• A bright, soft gradient palette reflects the dynamic and emotional nature of influence.

 (Final Solution)